carbonplan/research/articles/dac-calculator-explainer/index.md

   capitalRecovery={297}
 />

-As shown in this example, the energy source on its own does not fully determine how different configurations will stack up — the full parameter space matters.
-Note, however, that not all parameter combinations may be feasible.
-For example, the calculator allows users to set operating and maintenance costs to $0/tCO2, but this would not be considered an achievable value for a DAC system.
+As shown in this comparison, the energy source on its own does not fully determine how different configurations will stack up — the full parameter space matters.
+Note also, however, that not all parameter combinations may be feasible.
+For example, the calculator allows users to set operating and maintenance costs to $0/tCO₂, but this would not be considered an achievable value for most realistic DAC systems.

 We encourage you to explore how the cost of DAC changes with different economic assumptions outside of these examples — and think carefully about the assumptions underlying parameter choices in any such exercise.